microsoft/FabConRTITutorial/docs/workshop.md

 ### Kusto Query Language (KQL)
 - KQL is also known as the language of the cloud.
 It's available in many other services such as Microsoft Sentinel, Azure Monitor, Azure Resource Graph and Microsoft Defender.
 The code-name **Kusto** engine was invented by 4 engineers from the Power BI team over 10 years ago and has been implemented across all Microsoft services including Github Copilot, LinkedIn, Azure, Office 365, and XBOX.
 - KQL queries are easy to write, read and edit.
 The language is most commonly used to analyze logs, sign-on events, application traces, diagnostics, signals, metrics and much more.
 Supports multi-statement queries, relational operators such as filters (where clauses), union, joins aggregations to produce a tabular output.
 It allows the ability to simply pipe (|) additional commands for ad-hoc analytics without needing to re-write entire queries.
 It has similarities to PowerShell, Excel functions, LINQ, function SQL, and OS Shell (Bash).
 It supports DML statements, DDL statements (referred to as Control Commands), built-in machine learning operators for forecasting & anomaly detection, plus more... including in-line Python & R-Lang.
-- In this solution, KQL commands will be automatically written by the Get Data UI wizard when configuring the Eventhouse KQL Database destination in the Eventstream.
-These commands will create the `events` table and JSON mapping.
+- In this solution, KQL commands will be automatically created and executed by eventstream to ingest data when configuring the Eventhouse KQL Database destination in the Eventstream.
+These commands will create the respective 'bronze' tables.
 Secondly, the control commands will be issued in a database script that automate creation of additional schema items such as Tables, Shortcuts, Functions, Policies and Materialized-Views.
 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/query/>).

-### Real-time Dashboards
+### Real-Time Dashboards
 </div>
 <img src=assets/RTAMenu.png alt="RTA Menu" width="850" height="175">